jsgroth/jgb/README.md

 * MBC5 rumble support
 * Serial port and GBC IR functionality
 * Use of GBC palettes in games that don't support GBC enhancements
+* Cycle-based interrupt handling to make Pinball Deluxe not crash after a few seconds of gameplay

 ## Requirements